vpkirby002/Flatiron_code_challenge2/README.md

 4. The superpower show page should have its name and description.

 5. As a visitor to the website, I should be able to create a new superhero with its name and super name.
+DONE

 6. The form should also allow each superhero should be created with **only one of the existing superpowers**.
+DONE

   ![img](add_hero.gif)